adap/flower/doc/source/example-mxnet-walk-through.rst

 Let's create an new file called :code:`mxnet_mnist.py` with all the components required for a traditional (centralized) MNIST training.
 First, the MXNet package :code:`mxnet` needs to be imported.
-You can see that we do not import any :code:`flwr` package for federated learning.
+You can see that we do not yet import the :code:`flwr` package for federated learning.
 This will be done later.

 .. code-block:: python